-The next meeting will be on Tuesday, 11th June.
+The next meeting will take place on Tuesday, 10 December 2019.

-The latest edition of Centrepoint can be viewed here.
+The latest available edition of Centrepoint can be viewed here.

 Singing for a Cuppa for the Over 50s!
 Come and enjoy an informal sing-along - always great fun and completely stress-free!
 Meetings are on the 2nd Friday of each month between 2.30 and 4.30pm in Salford Village Hall. £2 inclusive.
 Further information from Doreen Herrington, 01608 642853.